Bhagwan Bharose: Release

 Canadian film company Rhythm Boyz acquired the overseas distribution rights for North America, Canada, U.K., Australia and New Zealand and released Bhagwan Bharose in these markets on 13 Oct.
 PVR Inox Pictures will release the film in India on the same day.
 The official theatrical poster of the film was unveiled by the Indian auteur Sriram Raghavan on 21 September 2023.

 Bhagwan Bharose had its world premiere at the 25th UK Asian Film Festival held from 4–14 May 2023 in London, where it also won the Flame Award for Best Film.
 It was also selected as the closing film of the 9th Jaffna International Cinema Festival in Sri Lanka.

 In January 2024, Bhagwan Bharose is scheduled to be featured at the renowned Honolulu Museum of Art's Doris Duke Theatre, situated in Hawaii and recognized as the state's largest independent arthouse theatre.
 Additionally, it will be first Indian film to be showcased at the Snowdance Independent Film Festival, Essen, Germany.
 Snowdance is ranked among the top 100 best-reviewed festivals globally.

-It is the first independent film, in India, to get a commercial release in Leh Ladakh, at the world's highest mobile cinema hall which is perched at an astonishing 11,562 feet.
+It is the first independent film, in India, to get a commercial release in Leh Ladakh, at the world's highest mobile cinema hall which is perched at 11,562 feet.